LiamMGit/web/dumbstuff/privacypolicy.md

 Your data may also be shared under the following circumstances:

 If required by law or in response to a valid legal request.

+For any inquiries, please contact us at yuggysquad@gmail.com